ExpressGateway/eg-k8s-triton-demo/README.md

-## Quick Start Guide
+# Express Gateway Running on Kubernetes in Triton Cloud

+## Kubernetes Setup on Triton
-In this guide, we will start a simple 2 worker node Kubernetes install that runs on Joyent Cloud.
+In this guide, we will start a simple 2 worker node Kubernetes install that runs on Triton Cloud.

 > NOTE: This package has been tested on Linux/OSX.

 ### Pre-Reqs
 In order to start running Triton K8s Supervisor, you must create a **Triton** account and install the **Triton CLI**, **Ansible**, **wget**, and the **Kubernetes CLI**.

 [Triton](https://www.joyent.com/why) is our container-native and open source cloud, which we will use to provide the infrastructure required for your Kubernetes cluster.

 [Terraform](https://www.terraform.io/) enables you to safely and predictably create, change, and improve production infrastructure.
 It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
 We use Terraform to provision virtual machines, set up root access, and install `python`.